 Expectations of class tutors (i.e. “guides”)

-The Cooperative Academy meets Tuesdays, starting at 9am, at the Carmelite Shrines in Munster, IN.
-Mass is available at 8am in the Chapel.
+The Cooperative Academy meets Tuesdays, starting at 9am, at the Sr. Edward School in Lowell, IN.
+Mass is available at 8am in the Church.

 Rhetoric (High) School Class Overviews 2021-2022